-NCOP Online (www.parliament.gov.za/ncop) links Parliament to the provincial legislatures and local government associations.

-It provides information on draft legislation and allows the public to make electronic submissions.
+The NCOP Online links Parliament to the provincial legislatures and local government associations.
+It also provides information on draft legislation and allows the public to make electronic submissions.

-The NCOP came into existence in February 1997
+The NCOP came into existence in February 1997.

 Government clusters

 Clusters foster an integrated approach to governance that is aimed at improving government planning, decision making and service delivery.
 The main objective is to ensure proper coordination of all government programmes at national and provincial levels.